Orange-OpenSource/Orange-Boosted-Bootstrap/docs/4.0/migration.md

   - `bugify.rb` is used to efficiently list out the entries on our [browser bugs]({{ site.baseurl }}/docs/{{ site.docs_version }}/browser-bugs/) page.
   - `example.rb` is a custom fork of the default `highlight.rb` plugin, allowing for easier example-code handling.
   - `callout.rb` is a similar custom fork of that, but designed for our special docs callouts.
-  - `markdown-block.rb` is used to to render Markdown snippets within HTML elements like tables.
   - [jekyll-toc](https://github.com/toshimaru/jekyll-toc) is used to generate our table of contents.
 - All docs content has been rewritten in Markdown (instead of HTML) for easier editing.
 - Pages have been reorganized for simpler content and a more approachable hierarchy.